crosscon/crosscon_soc/examples/cs_hypervisor_with_aes_gcm_example/README.md

 ./run_gdb.sh
 ```

 Now the program was executed.
 If you setup everything correctly, you should something similar to the following output on UART.
-Note that because the access to UART is not synchronized, your input might overlap.
+Note that, because the use of UART is not synchronized, guest VM outputs might overlap.
 ```
 ...
    _____ _____   ____   _____ _____  _____ ____  _   _